insight-creative/foxstructures.com/README.md

-# MilkSource Website by Insight Creative
+# Fox Structures Website by Insight Creative

 Welcome to your new Jamstack website!
 At Insight Creative we firmly believe in simplicity and strive for that in our technology stack.
 You won’t find any fancy front-end fameworks, needlessly complex build tools, or overweight content management systems, just simple HTML, CSS, and JS.